-Students in ABE, GED® Preparation, and AAAE programs must have achieved a minimum of 80% attendance at the end of each quarter.
+Students in ABE, GED® Preparation, and AAAE programs must have achieved a minimum of 80% attendance at the end of each semester.
 Students not having met this requirement will sign an acknowledgement that they have been notified that continued absences will pose a threat to program enrollment.
-School Intervention Team meetings will be held as necessary to attempt to alleviate issues resulting in excessive absences and to counsel the student of possible alternatives and consequences.

-Students on attendance contracts are deemed to be on probation until such time that their absences are less than 20%.
+Teacher conferencing and School Intervention Team meetings will be held with the student as necessary to attempt to alleviate issues resulting in excessive absences and to counsel him or her of possible alternatives and consequences.
+Students on attendance contracts are deemed to be on probation until such time that their absences are 20% or less.